adarsh382000/Titanic_Kaggle_MachineLearning/README.md

 All Models are Hyperparameter tuned using Optuna Library

-The final evalutation model of stack is Logistic Regression.
+The final evaluation model of stack is Logistic Regression.

 Basic Feature Engineering